 1. Arrive at the box office at Musikkens Hus 15 to 45 minutes before a Chamer Music Assoc. concert begins.

 2. Show your student card and get a membership card that you can then bring to subsequent concerts.

 3. Your membership card essentially gives you a free ticket and applies to all chamber music association concerts in season 2017-18.
 (There are three scheduled for the remainder of the season: 22 January, 21 February, and 9 April.)
 For more information, please click here.

 And most entertainment and cultural venues offer reduced ticket prices for students with ID, so always make sure you check if you happen to be a student!

 There is a great website called GoMore at which you can find rides to places (‘ridesharing’) or rent a car from a private individual for less than a standard rental company like Avis or Hertz.
-I haven’t used the service myself but have heard positive reviews from others.
-Definitely worth checking out if public transport doesn’t cut it for a trip to Billund, for example!
+They also offer leases.
+I have begun using the ride-share service to get to and from work and it’s fantastic.
+I can highly recommend it.
+Need to get to Aarhus on a Friday at 15:00?
+Check out who could drive you there!
+Also, it is definitely worth checking out if public transport doesn’t cut it for a trip to Billund, for example.